strohs/memeify/README.md

 Deploy Steps:
 1. build the lambda .jar file (as described above)
-2. copy the lambda code to an S3 bucket
+2. copy the lambda jar to an S3 bucket
 3. run the template in cloudformation and point it to the S3 bucket containing the lambda code

 ## Running
 Once the stack is up, you can use the [provided curl script](aws/post-image.sh) to send data to memeify.
-The script will send an image file and two text strings to memeify as multipart/form-data.
+The script will send an image file plus two text strings to memeify as multipart/form-data.
 You must configure the script with the API Gateway URL of your memeify endpoint.
-You can find this in the outputs of the memeify stack or in the API Gateway console (look for an API named "memeify).
+You can find this URL in the outputs of the memeify stack or in the API Gateway console (look for an API named "memeify).
 If successful, memeify will return a json response containing a link to the image in s3: